vulcanize/vulcanizedb/README.md

 ## Running the Tests

+### Unit Tests

+1. `go test ./pkg/...`

 ### Integration Test

 In order to run the integration tests, you will need to run them against a real blockchain.
+At the moment the integration tests require [Geth v1.7.2](https://ethereum.github.io/go-ethereum/downloads/) as they depend on the `--dev` mode, which changed in v1.7.3

 1. Run `./scripts/start_private_blockchain` as a separate process.
 2. `go test ./...` to run all tests.

-### Unit Tests

-1. `go test ./pkg/...`